Larry Sanders and J.R. Smith

 The human skull is separated into two parts, the neurocranium that surrounds and protects the brain, and the facial skeleton.
 The bones of the face protect the eyes, nose, and mouth, but are surprisingly fragile.
 The most common fractured part of the facial skeleton is the nasal bone.
 However, another area of the face, the orbit, is also susceptible to injury.
 The orbit, better known as the eye socket, consists of seven bones from both the neurocranium and the facial skeleton, including the maxilla (the upper jaw), the frontal bone, and the cheekbone.
-Fractures to one of these bones generally occur following direct contact, particular You've reached the end of our free article preview.
+Fractures to one of these bones generally occur following direct contact, particularly the vulnerable orbital floor.

 The severity of the injury depends on multiple factors, including location and size of the break, any soft tissue or muscle involvement, and whether or not the bone is displaced.
 Surgery is often warranted if there is bone displacement or significant damage to the eye itself.
 Recovery time appears directly connected to whether or not surgical treatment was required.
 The last eight NBA players to suffer facial fractures that did not require surgical intervention missed an average of 1.8 games.
 By comparison, those players that needed surgery following a facial fracture missed a minimum of five games and an average of 12 games.